For obvious reasons, there will be new protocols in place going forward. These will include:

 Extremely Vulnerable and Clinically Vulnerable People

-If the Government has classified you as Extremely Vulnerable, guidelines state that you should not have reflexology at this time unless you have medical permission.
+If the Government has classified you as Extremely Vulnerable, it is recommended that you should check with your medical care givers before having reflexology.

 If you have been classified as Clinically Vulnerable, this does not at this time exclude you from having reflexology but it is recommended that we have a discussion prior to booking to check that you are happy to proceed.